 Bank 1 may withdraw the funds in order that he shopped, charging two OD/NSF fees for the groceries and snack.
 Bank 2 may withdraw the funds from largest to smallest, which would cost the account holder three OD/NSF fees for lunch, his morning cup of joe, and his evening snack (hopefully, it was a really great snack).
 Bank 3 may withdraw the funds from smallest to largest, charging only one OD/NSF fee for the groceries.
 The process used by Bank 3 is obviously more consumer-friendly than the other two; therefore, banks that follow such a process often openly advertise that they do.

 Even so, the smallest details, like the order in which a bank processes withdrawals and deposits can make a big difference.
 In the example above, assuming the average OD fee amount from the charts above, it is the difference between $30.50 and $91.50 in fees.
 Even if our esurient account holder had realized his mistake during the day, depending on when his bank processes debits on his account (end-of-day vs. immediately), he may not have been able to do anything to correct it.
 Wise consumers pay close attention to the details, even the smallest ones, on every account, because they understand the difference each one can make over time.

 Just in Case…

 We recognize that our savvy readers are generally not overdrawing their accounts and thus aren’t choosing checking accounts based on overdraft fees and available protections.
 In fact, according to the same Pew Research mentioned above, only 10 percent of respondents paid an overdraft fee in the past year, while another five percent paid an overdraft protection transfer fee.
 Understanding the structure of your institution’s fees, however, can help you protect yourself in case something goes awry and an overdraft occurs.
-Check with your bank or take advantage of the information here on our site to learn more about the fees and protections on your accounts.
+You can use our customizable free checking account list to find the accounts with the lowest fees for the way you bank.